takiwaki/RayleighTaylorInstability/RTSMHYD2D/README.md

 The output is saved in `output/`.
 ### 2D plots and animation.
-If you need 2D snapshots.
+If you need 2D snapshots, use the following command.
+Using output/rtp*.dat (Radial and Theta Pofile), image files are made and save as figures/*.png (e.g., dnt00050.png).

     make 2Dsnaps